AJHosuja/JavaFinalProject/README.md

 ## Frontend
-Frontend is made with React.js, Bootstarp and TailwindCSS
+Frontend is made with React.js, Bootstrap and TailwindCSS

 ### How to run?
 Cloning and Running the Application in local